datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN-part2.md

     dataset = tf.data.TFRecordDataset(filenames)
 ```

-Note that the Estimator API will take care of intializing the iterator so we do not have to worry about it here as opposed to manually building a graph where you would have to do something like this:
+Note that the Estimator API will take care of initializing the iterator, so we do not have to worry about it here as opposed to manually building a graph where you would have to do something like this:
 ```python
     iterator = dataset.make_initializable_iterator()
     sess.run(iterator.initializer)